 Where the number of applications for admission is greater than the published admission number, applications will be considered against the criteria set out below.

-After the admission of pupils with Statements of Special Educational Needs or EHC Plans, where the school is named on the Statement/Plan, the criteria will be applied in the order in which they are set out below:
+After the admission of pupils with EHC Plans, where the school is named on the Plan, the criteria will be applied in the order in which they are set out below:

-- (1) Looked after children and children who were previously looked after but then became subject to adoption, a child arrangements order, or special guardianship order.1 This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted;2 - (2) children who have a brother or sister at the school at the time of likely admission.
+- (1) looked after children and children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order, or special guardianship order.)1 - (2) children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted;2 - (3) children who have a brother or sister at the school at the time of likely admission.
 The brother or sister must be on the school roll in Years 7 11.
-This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters or a child of the parent/carer's partner, and in every case, who is living at the same address and is part of the same family unit; - (3) other children.
+This includes full, half or stepbrothers and sisters, adopted and foster brothers and sisters or a child of the parent/carer's partner, and in every case, who is living at the same address and is part of the same family unit; - (4) other children.